Belthazaar/mini-internet-course/docs/instructions/tools.md

 `launch_traceroute.sh`, which takes as argument the group number from which the traceroute starts, and the destination IP address (possibly in another AS).
-For instance, if you want to perform a traceroute from group 11 to `22.107.0.1` (_i.e.,_ the host connected to `VIEN` in group 22), just use the following command in the measurement container:
+For instance, if you want to perform a traceroute from group 11 to `22.107.0.1` (_i.e.,_ the host connected to `GUAM` in group 22), just use the following command in the measurement container:

 ```
 ./launch_traceroute.sh 11 22.107.0.1
 ```

-Note that the traceroute will start from the router `MILA` of group 11, since the measurement container is connected to that router.
+Note that the traceroute will start from the router `AUCK` of group 11, since the measurement container is connected to that router.
 In practice, network operators can use large-scale Internet measurement platforms such as [RIPE Atlas](https://atlas.ripe.net) to assess the connectivity